shakuzen/junit-surefire-heap/README.md

 This repository reproduces an issue when running tests with JUnit 5 and the Maven Surefire plugin 2.20

-To cause the error, simply run the only test in this project:
+To cause the error, simply run the `SpringJUnitJupiterTest` test in this project using:

 ```
 ./mvnw clean test